Furious KC Royals manager Matt Quatraro blasts off on MLB umpires, gets ejected

 — Dillard Barnhart (@BarnHasSpoken2) June 13, 2024

-Barry was the home-plate umpire Monday when the Royals were none too happy with some ball-and-strike calls.
-That also could have fueled Quatraro’s fire Thursday.
+“He blocked the bag.
+It’s obstruction,” Quatraro said of Volpe.
+“We have a rule that’s a new enforcement this year for that reason that was not called.
+That’s what the ejection was about.”

-Royals fans gave Quatraro a rousing round of applause as he headed back to the dugout to exit the game.
+The crowd of 21,875 gave Quatraro a rousing round of applause as he headed back to the dugout to exit the game where he watched the Royals on TV.